Pro-Responding to Violations of University of Louisville Research Policies

 PROCEDURE STATEMENT

-When warranted, the Provost or designee may empanel an Inquiry Committee to determine whether a finding of questionable or unacceptable research practices is justified.
+When warranted, the Executive Vice President for Research and Innovation, or designee, may empanel an Inquiry Committee to determine whether a finding of questionable or unacceptable research practices is justified.
 The Inquiry Committee shall be an ad hoc committee consisting of three (3) members.
-They will have seniority and experience at the University of Louisville, and shall be individuals with no real or apparent conflicts of interest in the case, are unbiased, and possessed of the necessary expertise to evaluate the evidence and issues related to the reported instance of questionable or unacceptable research practices, to interview the principals and key witnesses, and conduct the inquiry.
+They will have seniority and experience at the University of Louisville and shall be individuals with no real or apparent conflicts of interest in the case, are unbiased, and possessed of the necessary expertise to evaluate the evidence and issues related to the reported instance of questionable or unacceptable research practices, to interview the principals and key witnesses, and conduct the inquiry.
 The members may themselves be researchers or subject matter experts, be administrators, have legal training, or be otherwise qualified to serve as committee members.
-The Provost or designee shall make the appointments, following consultation with the appropriate vice president(s), dean(s) and chair(s).
+The Executive Vice President for Research and Innovation, or designee, shall make the appointments, following consultation with the appropriate vice president(s), dean(s), and chair(s).

 The purpose of the inquiry is to explore in detail the reported instance of questionable or unacceptable research practices and to examine the evidence in depth, and to determine specifically whether questionable or unacceptable research practices have been committed, by whom, and to what extent.
 The inquiry will also determine whether there are additional instances of possible questionable or unacceptable research practices that would justify broadening the scope beyond the initial report.
 This may be particularly appropriate where the reported instance of questionable or unacceptable research practices involves clinical trials or potential harm to human subjects or the general public or if it affects research that forms the basis for public policy, clinical practice, or public health practice.